Got a question about Datchet's Neighbourhood Plan?

 Q: What about other issues that have nothing to do with planning?

 A: If a lot of people are concerned about the same non-planning issues, these may be treated as separate projects or 'non-policy actions'.
 They won’t carry any planning weight but they can be recorded as a focus for community action, to be driven forward by the Parish Council and other stakeholders.
 (Horton & Wraysbury’s Draft Plan, for example, tackles traffic, parking and associated environmental problems in this way.)
+These are included in Chapter 10 of Datchet's Neighbourhood Plan.

 Q: Is the Neighbourhood Plan led by Datchet Parish Council?